- Complaints management

 The Human Services Quality Framework (HSQF) is a system for assessing and promoting improvement in the quality of human services.

-The HSQF is administered by Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships (DSDSATSIP) for participating Queensland Government departments.
+The HSQF is administered by the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships (DSDSATSIP) for participating Queensland Government departments.

 The Queensland Government collects and manages personal information held in government in accordance with Information Privacy Act 2009.
 The primary intent of the legislation is to protect the personal information collected and used in the delivery of government services and the conduct of government business.